 Bears fall to Bassfield

-The Yellow Jackets continued their dominance in the second quarter by tacking on 20 additional points on the scoreboard and went into halftime leading 38-0.
+The Yellowjackets continued their domination in the second, tacking 18 additional points on the scoreboard and went into halftime leading 45-0.

-In the second half West Lincoln was unable to stop the Yellowjackets as they added 20 additional points for a final score of 58-0.
+In the second half, West Lincoln was unable to stop the Yellowjackets as they added seven additional points in the third.

 In the fourth quarter, Bassfield scored another touchdown.

 Trailing 59-0 in the final period, the Bears were able to score on a 12-yard pass by Jayden Rushing to Chase Owens in the back corner of the endzone.

 “Bassfield is an exceptional football program,” said West Lincoln Coach Charlie Jackson.
 “They are very disciplined, and they don’t make very many mistakes.
 Their speed makes it a challenge to compete; however, I am proud of the fight our guys showed last night.
 They never quit.